kachi9833/Kachi/_posts/2024-11-04-Threat-OSINT.md

 - Malware
 ---

+Hi hi!
+So, this is another cheat sheet for security analysts and researchers which often rely on OSINT (Open Source Intelligence) tools to investigate malware samples and gather actionable insights about potential threats.
+These tools provide information on malware samples, network communications, domain and IP reputation, as well as any related indicators of compromise (IOCs).
+This guide will help you identify the more information for a variety of threat intelligence needs.

 # Malware Sample

 | Tool                                                                              | File Hash | Upload | Detection | File Path | File Names | Similarity | Download | Cmd Line | Details | String/Int | Bytes | Relation | Behavior | Network | YARA | New | PCAP | Mem Dump | S'box | MultiAV | Src Code |